Setting up LDAP integration

 -

-Select "LDAP integration" from the menu on the left.
+Select "LDAP Integration" from the left menu.

 -